mstenz/powerShell-Docs.de-de/gallery/psget/module/psget_get-installedmodule.md

-<a id="installeddate-and-updateddate-properties-in-psgetrepositoryiteminfo-object" class="xliff"></a>
-## InstalledDate and UpdatedDate-Eigenschaften im PSGetRepositoryItemInfo-Objekt
+## <a name="installeddate-and-updateddate-properties-in-psgetrepositoryiteminfo-object"></a>InstalledDate and UpdatedDate-Eigenschaften im PSGetRepositoryItemInfo-Objekt

     During the install operation:
         InstalledDate: current DateTime (Get-Date) value